NarayanMahadevan/MakeTechEzResources/markdown/GetOnToC++/step_02_c++_LoopCondExprn.md

 ### Logical AND (&&) Operator

 Logical AND (&&) Operator is used to ensure that the two conditions are both true.
-For e.g. Student Grade is A if Semister Mark and Final Mark are greater then 90
+For e.g. Student Grade is A if Semester Mark and Final Mark are greater then 90

 	￼if ( ( semesterMark >= 90 ) && ( finalMark >= 90 ) )
 		cout << "Student grade is A" << endl;

 ### Logical OR (||) Operator

 Logical OR (||) Operator is used to ensure atleast one of the two conditions are true.
-For e.g. Student Grade is A if atleast the Semister Mark or Final Mark is 90 or more
+For e.g. Student Grade is A if atleast the Semester Mark or Final Mark is 90 or more

 	￼if ( ( semesterMark >= 90 ) || ( finalMark >= 90 ) )
 		cout << "Student grade is A" << endl;